qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 net start vmcompute
 ```

-> ***If you still get an error after doing this, revisit the steps above but in step 7 use "Override system settings and put the toggle to "On" instead of "Off" (we know this is bizarre, but this is a weird error and the are reports of this working on the Docker forum.
+> ***If you still get an error after doing this, revisit the steps above but in step 7 use "Override system settings and put the toggle to "On" with "Use strict CFG" unchecked (we know that it is bizarre to try it both ways, but this is a weird error and there are reports of this working on the Docker forum.
 It also worked for one of the Spring 2020 QEA students).***

 ## Downloading the QEA Robot Software